Vasudha (TV Series): Casting

 Abhishek Sharma was signed to play male lead, Devansh "Dev" Singh Chauhan.
 Kunwar Vikram Soni was confirmed to play Madhav.
-Nausheen Ali Sardar joined the cast as Chandrika, marking her television comeback after 2 year.
+Nausheen Ali Sardar joined the cast as Chandrika, marking her television comeback after 2 years.
 In April 2025, Pratiksha Rai was selected to play Karishma.
-In same month, Rajesh Jais was cast as Surya Singh Rathod, after a thirteen year television hiatus.
+In same month, Rajesh Jais was cast as Surya Singh Rathod.
 In July 2025, Sardar quit the series and replaced by Parineeta Borthakur.
+In October 2025 three people are join the cast Puneet Sachdev as Karanveer, Ankita Bahuguna as Vidhi Singh and Nishi Saxena as Nandini.